nuzcraft/unga-dungeon/shader_notes/normal_based_edge_detection_w_sobel.md

 ```
 uniform sampler2D SCREEN_TEXTURE: hint_screen_texture, filter_linear_mipmap;
-uniform sampler2D DEPTH_TEXTURE: hint_depth_texture, filter_linear_mipmap;
+uniform sampler2D NORMAL_TEXTURE : hint_normal_roughness_texture, filter_linear_mipmap;
 ```

-We pull the screen and depth textures into the `SCREEN_TEXTURE` and `DEPTH_TEXTURE` variables.
-The screen texture has information about all the pixels on the screen and the depth texture has information about how far away things are from the camera.
+We pull the screen and normal textures into the `SCREEN_TEXTURE` and `NORMAL_TEXTURE` variables.
+The screen texture has information about all the pixels on the screen and the normal texture has information about what plane the surface is on (specifically the vector perpendicular to the plane at that pixel).

 ```
-uniform float edge_threshold = 0.1;
+uniform float edge_threshold = 0.5;
-uniform vec3 line_color: source_color = vec3(1.0);
+uniform vec3 line_color: source_color = vec3(0.043, 0.282, 0.467);
-uniform vec3 background_color: source_color = vec3(0.0);
+uniform vec3 background_color: source_color = vec3(0.408, 0.969, 0.694);
 ```

 Our chosen variables.
 These can be adjusted as necessary.
 The edge threshold defines how different 2 pixels need to be to be considered an edge.
-The line color is set to white, the background color is set to black.
+The line color is set to a darker blue, the background color is set to a lighter green.

 ```
 const mat3 sobel_y = mat3(